ClipboardHealth/vanilla/README.md

 4. All the tests should be follow AAA pattern - **ARRANGE, ACT and ASSERT**
 5. Have maximum of one to two assertions per test.
 6. Tests should interact only with the Facade layer.
 This can be used to wrap the business logic.

-## Running Tests :

-Prerequisites: Java 8+ , Maven 3.6.3 Installed and path set

-1. There are multiple ways to run the tests.
-During development phase you can use the **testng.xml** present in the root folder to run.
-Right click and choose run.
-2. Each of the testng xml file should contain the test classes to pick for the run.
-3. User can also choose the thread-count parameter to run the tests in parallel.
-4. User can also choose to run via maven commands which is highly recommended.
-5. Maven profiles are configured in the pom.xml.
-You can run these from IDE Terminal or any OS Terminal inside the project folder.

-`mvn clean test -Pall` - To run all the tests available in the testng.xml

-Note : User should not try to run the test from test class - Might end up in NPE.
-Because the listeners are configured only in testng.xml

 ## Questions :
 Framework developed by Amuthansakthivel